dmrokan/gsl4godot_gsl/doc/spmatrix.rst

 These routines calculate a compressed matrix from a coordinate representation.

-.. function:: gsl_spmatrix * gsl_spmatrix_csc (const gsl_spmatrix * T)
+.. function:: int gsl_spmatrix_csc (gsl_spmatrix * dest, const gsl_spmatrix * src)

-   This function creates a sparse matrix in :ref:`compressed sparse column <sec_spmatrix-csc>` format from the input sparse matrix :data:`T` which must be in COO format.
+   This function creates a sparse matrix in :ref:`compressed sparse column <sec_spmatrix-csc>` format from the input sparse matrix :data:`src` which must be in COO format.
+The compressed matrix is stored in :data:`dest`.
-   A pointer to a newly allocated matrix is returned.
-The calling function should free the newly allocated matrix when it is no longer needed.

    Input matrix formats supported: :ref:`COO <sec_spmatrix-coo>`

-.. function:: gsl_spmatrix * gsl_spmatrix_csr (const gsl_spmatrix * T)
+.. function:: int gsl_spmatrix_csr (gsl_spmatrix * dest, const gsl_spmatrix * src)

-   This function creates a sparse matrix in :ref:`compressed sparse row <sec_spmatrix-csr>` format from the input sparse matrix :data:`T` which must be in COO format.
+   This function creates a sparse matrix in :ref:`compressed sparse row <sec_spmatrix-csr>` format from the input sparse matrix :data:`src` which must be in COO format.
+The compressed matrix is stored in :data:`dest`.
-   A pointer to a newly allocated matrix is returned.
-The calling function should free the newly allocated matrix when it is no longer needed.

    Input matrix formats supported: :ref:`COO <sec_spmatrix-coo>`

+.. function:: gsl_spmatrix * gsl_spmatrix_compress (const gsl_spmatrix * src, const int sptype)

+   This function allocates a new sparse matrix, and stores :data:`src` into it using the format specified by :data:`sptype`.
+The input :data:`sptype` can be one of :macro:`GSL_SPMATRIX_COO`, :macro:`GSL_SPMATRIX_CSC`, or :macro:`GSL_SPMATRIX_CSR`.
+   A pointer to the newly allocated matrix is returned, and must be freed by the caller when no longer needed.

 .. index::
    single: sparse matrices, conversion